 Read the full review: Line 6 HX Effects

 Launch price: $579 / £489 | Type: Multi-effects pedal with app control | Effects: 9 included (additional available to purchase) | Connections: 2x input, 2x output, expression, USB, MIDI in, MIDI out/thru | Power requirements: 9V power supply, 500mA

-The H9 is a pedal that can actually run all of Eventide's stompbox effects (apart from the TimeFactor's Looper).
-All of the effect algorithms (including their associated presets) are available for purchase, but several come already built in - you get Chorus and Tremolo/Pan from the ModFactor, H910/H949 and Crystals from the PitchFactor, Tape Echo and Vintage Delay from the TimeFactor, and Shimmer and Hall from Space.
-In addition, there's a new UltraTap Delay that's exclusive to the H9, plus a voucher for a free algorithm of your choice.
+The H9 is a pedal that can run all of Eventide's stompbox effects.
+All of the effect algorithms (including their associated presets) are available for purchase, but several come already built in - you get Chorus and Tremolo/Pan from the ModFactor, H910/H949 and Crystals from the PitchFactor, Tape Echo and Vintage Delay from the TimeFactor, and Shimmer and Hall from Space - and algorithms are being updated on a regular basis.
 The complex effects algorithms feature loads of editable parameters.
 The H9 has both wireless (Bluetooth) and wired (USB) connections for the free H9 Control editor and librarian software (iOS app, Mac, Windows) for editing, creating and managing presets, changing system settings and purchasing algorithms.
 This pedal has been designed to take full advantage of this and it works brilliantly, especially so on an iPad where a few finger swipes zap the pedal through thin air to produce instant results.
 Other one-effect-at-a-time 'chameleon' pedals exist out there, but the H9 pushes the genre's envelope.